Qumulo/qumulo-tech-content/source/tutorials/shutdown/shutdown.md

 ---
-title: Safe Shutdown
+title: Safe shutdown
 url: safe-shutdown
 ---
-# Safe Shutdown
+# Safe shutdown
 This procedure shows you how to safely shut down your cluster.

 1. Log in as admin.